Dealerdirect/guides/code-styling/php/README.md

 ![silver] &#11034; &#11034; &#11034; &#11034;

-Closing branced MUST be on their own line and MUST NOT be preceded by a blank line, except where explicitly mentioned differently.
+Closing braces MUST be on their own line and MUST NOT be preceded by a blank line, except where explicitly mentioned differently.

 Any closing brace MUST NOT be followed by any comment or statement on the same line, except where explicitly mentioned differently.

-_:books: [PSR-2][psr-2]: 4.1.
-Extends and Implements_
+_:books: [PSR-2][psr-2]: 5.
+Control Structure_
 _:books: [PSR-12][psr-12]: 4.
 Classes, Properties, and Methods_
 _:books: [PSR-12][psr-12]: 4.1.
 Extends and Implements_

 ## 4. File structure